nikita-traynin/DNN/README.md

 1/11/20: 9.49%.
 784-50-10, all else same as above. <br/>
 1/11/20: 8.51%.
 Same as above.
 Also, turned on -O3 optimization flag in g++ for significant speed up. <br/>
 1/16/20: 4.87%.
 784-50-10.
 Now repeating for 7 epochs, instead of 1.
 This stabilizes and lowers the testing rate. <br/>
-Note: Also mentioned in LeCun's 1998 paper is that overfitting doesn't seem to occur.
-This is due to this model's stochastic nature; the testing error instead levels out at a minimum.
+Note: The testing error does not rise after reaching a minimum in this model, even after training error no longer represents testing performance.
+So, overfitting is not an issue, surprisingly.
+LeCun explains how this is due to the stochastic descent tactic.